angelolovatto/gym-industrial/README.md

 > 3. Stochastic nodes, which are distributed conditionally on their parents.
 Each parent v of a non-input node w is connected to it by a directed edge (v, w).

 Squares denote deterministic nodes and circles, stochastic nodes.
-A special type of deterministic node, denoted by diamonds, indicates that a variable is a cost/reward and thus not part of the observation/state.
+A special type of deterministic node, denoted by diamonds, indicates that a variable is a cost/reward to be optimized.

+Input nodes are part of the markovian state, which is avaible in the `info` returned by `env.step`.
+If an input variable has no explicit equivalent in the next timestep, it is unchanged.

 Node labels use the notation from the Industrial Benchmark [paper](https://arxiv.org/abs/1709.09480) and correspond to the variables in the equations therein.